 - Drive carefully

-- Dingle is the best place to stop for lunch, a few restaurants to choose from
+- Dingle is the best place to stop for lunch, with a few restaurants to choose from (most of the other towns are tiny)

 - If the weather isn’t clear, don’t bother driving the Conor Pass; you won’t be able to see anything and the drive can be challenging even in clear conditions